Al-Ferguson/StarTrek/Misc STFC Doc/STFC Incursion Notes.md

 ## Active Base Defense
 1. If not Active, SHIELD!
+1. Order of ships attacked is based off Battle Triangle & Size
+   - Attackers always leverage the Battle Triangle, starting with biggest ship
+   - Then attack similar ships, starting with biggest ship
+   - Then attack ships that have a battle triangle advantage, starting with biggest ship
+   - Finally attack survey ships
 1. Baby Jelly Crewing
   - Yes, a Baby Jelly, NOT an ISS Jelly!
   - Mitigation Stripping Crew